coder745/josh_website/_posts/2016-03-22-switching-to-atom.md

 ---
 layout: portfolio_entry
 title: Switching to Atom
+date: 2016-03-22
 excerpt_separator: <!--more-->
-tags: atom
+tags: Atom Vim
 ---

 I recently made the switch to Atom from Sublime Text 2.
-My first thoughts are that the vim support is much better.
+My first thoughts are that the Vim support is much better.
 Over the years I have bounced around between a few different development environments, but Atom is by far the best so far.

 I have found the following plugins useful: